 Bellemont is a decidedly white-collar town, with fully 95.44% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bellemont is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Bellemont who work in management occupations (38.89%), healthcare (23.11%), and office and administrative support (17.11%).

-Bellemont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bellemont does not have a public transit system used by locals to get to and from work.

 Bellemont is one of the most well-educated cities in the nation.
 44.86% of adults in Bellemont have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.